wpcodevo/crud-app-pymongo/README.md

 - Create the Request Validation Schemas
 - Create Database Serializers
 - Create the Path Operation Functions
-    - Retrieve all Records
+    - Retrieve all Documents
-    - Create Record
+    - Create a Document
-    - Update a Record
+    - Update a Document
-    - Get a Record
+    - Get a Document
-    - Delete a Record
+    - Delete a Document
     - Complete Path Operation Functions
 - Register the Router in the FastAPI App